wp-plugins/scenechat-video-sharing-and-commenting-tool/readme.txt

 SceneChat helps grow your audience, boost website engagement and improve content discovery.

-This WordPress Plugin represents SceneChat.s Basic Service which is Free!
+This WordPress Plugin represents SceneChat's Basic Service which is Free!

 == Installation ==